 A Virtual Private Network (VPN) sets up a similarly secure encrypted connection for an entire internet connection.
-Regardless of what youâ??re connecting to, people canâ??t â??seeâ?• â?? and therefore steal â?? your data.
-They are an excellent idea for providing security, but they can slow down your internet service significantly, particularly if youâ??re using a satellite connection.
+Regardless of what you're connecting to, people can't "see" - and therefore steal - your data.
+They are an excellent idea for providing security, but they can slow down your internet service significantly, particularly if you're using a satellite connection.